-Main Floor: Circulation desk, staff offices, reserves (both General & Honors), Ricoh copier (with document feeder), reference section, printed indexes & abstracts (huh??), video collection (mostly DVDs), public scanner, public Macs & PCs for Tripod & the Web, current print periodicals, arranged by subject, and a seminar room (seats 8).
+Main Floor: Circulation desk, staff offices, reserves (both General & Honors), Canon printer/copier (with document feeder), core reference section, public scanner, public Macs & PCs, current print periodicals, two small group study rooms, and a seminar room.

-Ground Floor: Periodical stacks (both open and compact shelving), individual study carrels with Macs and 1 PC, seminar room with access to a TV, VCR, and DVD player (seats 10-12 comfortably).
+Ground Floor: Periodical stacks, reference titles, individual study carrels with Macs and 1 PC, seminar room.

-Top Floor: Book stacks, public computer room.
+Top Floor: Book stacks, video collection, and a public computer room.
 This is the designated "quiet floor".

 Monographs: Tripod is the online library catalog for Bryn Mawr, Haverford, & Swarthmore.
 As a Swat professor, you have borrowing privileges from all three schools.
-Faculty due date for books checked from Bryn Mawr, Haverford, or Swarthmore is February 15th of the next year (pretty generous, huh?).
-If you need a book from Bryn Mawr or Haverford, you may request the title directly from Tripod.
-How?
-When you bring up the book record on Tripod, select the Request button, type in your name and barcode, then select the location of where you want to pick up the book.
-Then follow the web directions.
+Faculty due date for books checked from Bryn Mawr, Haverford, or Swarthmore is February 15th of the next year.
+If you need a book from Bryn Mawr or Haverford, you may request the title directly from Tripod by selecting the Request button.
+Be sure to select Cornell Library if you want the book sent here.
 The book should arrive in a day or two and you will be notified by e-mail of its arrival.

 Note: If you find a Swarthmore book which has a + in the call number, that means it is oversized, and is kept in the Oversized Section, which is the last range of books upstairs, after "Z", by the study tables.

-Electronic Periodicals: Hopefully you will be pleased with Swarthmore's science journal collection as it is pretty impressive for an undergraduate institution!
-To see if we subscribe to a journal title, go in to Tripod and select "Journal Title Search".
+Electronic Periodicals: To see if we subscribe to a journal title, go in to Tripod and select "Journal Title Search".
 The holdings information will show up in a hyperlink in the center of the Tripod screen.
-Always select the "Connect from Swarthmore" link, and you will be taken to a screen listing all of the ways we have online access to that particular journal.

-If you are using a database, look for the icon and that will take you to the journal article if we subscribe to it, or will allow you to send an ILL form (already filled out!), if we don't subscribe.
+If you are using a database, look for the icon and that will take you to the journal article if we subscribe to it, or will allow you to send an ILL form, if we don't subscribe.

 Print Journals: On the lower level, the journals are arranged by call number and are split between compact shelving and open shelving.
 1995 is the cutoff date for compact shelving, so any volumes published 1995 and before will be in compact shelving, and anything published after 1995 will be out on the open shelves!

 - The library tries to purchase one copy of required textbooks, and will keep that copy on reserve behind the circulation desk.
-We have been proactive this summer, checking the bookstore lists and pulling any textbooks we already own from the stacks, or ordering any textbooks we didn't previously own.
-They are now all safely on reserve behind the desk.
 These textbooks may be checked out for two hour intervals, and may not leave Cornell.
 Please let us know if you have made any last-minute changes to your textbook requirements, or if your book was not on the bookstore list, and we will track down a copy for reserve.
 And feel free to give us a personal copy for reserve if you have one.

 - Please try to bring in your reserve materials during office hours so that we can confirm the course information with you.
 If you bring reserves over when the office is closed, leave them at the desk with a note including your name, course number and type of reserve.

 - The earlier you get your reserve materials to us, the faster we can have them processed and made available to the students.
-An e-mail is sent out in August begging professors to get their reserves to us a week before classes begin.
-I know that is not always possible, but once classes begin, reserves are put up on a "first come, first serve" basis.
+Once classes begin, reserves are put up on a "first come, first serve" basis.

 - TriCollege ILL - Books: If you want a book from Bryn Mawr or Haverford, simply press the Request button next to the call number at the bottom of the Tripod screen.
 Enter your name & barcode, and select where you want to pick up the book.
 Delivery takes approximately one day library to library.